Range Angle Response

 . -

-If the array size is an integer, the array has the same number of rows and columns.
+If the size of the array is an integer, then the array has the same number of rows and columns.

 -

-When the Specify sensor array as parameter is set to
+When setting the Specify sensor array as parameter as a `Replicated subarray', this parameter is applied to each subarray.

 For URA

-the array elements are indexed from top to bottom by the leftmost column of the array and then by the following columns from left to right.
+, the array elements are indexed from top to bottom in the leftmost column of the array and then in the following columns from left to right.

-Element lattice - lattice of positions of URA
+Element lattice — grid of positions of elements URA

 | Triangular